mohammadmehdisharife/meta-touch/README.md

 ### Description

 meta-touch is a simple tool that replicates the basic functionality of the Unix touch command.
 It updates the timestamp of the specified files or creates empty files if they do not exist.
 This project serves as an educational example for understanding file input/output and low-level system programming concepts.
-Features
+### Features

-    Updates the access and modification times of files
+- Updates the access and modification times of files

-    Creates new empty files if they do not exist

-    Demonstrates basic file handling and error checking in Linux environment
+- Creates new empty files if they do not exist -Demonstrates basic file handling and error checking in Linux environment

 ### Usage